qwertie/home/misc/Atlas-Shrugged-book-review.md

 Closing remarks
 ---------------

 Eventually I decided that the existence of such a strange book was not surprising after all, nor was its popularity.
-The world contains many unique and unusual individuals.
-Ayn Rand was one; I am one.
-But whether they become famous and influential depends on whether their message resonates with people, and Rand combined the respectable appearance of a philosopher with a popular polemic style.
+The world contains many unusual individuals.
+Ayn Rand was one; so am I. But whether they become famous and influential depends on whether their message resonates with people, and Rand combined the respectable appearance of a philosopher with beliefs that were similar to popular ones.

 > "There is always an easy solution to every human problem—neat, plausible, and wrong." - Misquote of H. L. Mencken

 Successful scientists and philosophers have been attracted to finding simple explanations and rules, and there are good reasons for this and good reasons to seek them out.
-Ayn Rand found an attractively simple philosophy of heroic men versus savagery, and sold 29 million copies of Atlas

-which rubbed off onto American libertarianism.
+Ayn Rand found an attractively simple philosophy of heroic men versus savagery, which rubbed off onto American libertarianism.

 > "My philosophy, in essence, is the concept of man as a heroic being, with his own happiness as the moral purpose of his life, with productive achievement as his noblest activity, and reason as his only absolute." - Appendix to Atlas Shrugged

 > "Collectivism is the tribal premise of primordial savages who, unable to conceive of individual rights, believed that the tribe is a supreme, omnipotent ruler, that it owns the lives of its members and may sacrifice them whenever it pleases." - Rand's Capitalism: The Unknown Ideal

-Scott Alexander taught me another, even simpler philosophy that I think works much better: consequentialism, and its well-known variant, [Utilitarianism](https://en.wikipedia.org/wiki/Utilitarianism).
+Scott Alexander taught me another, even simpler philosophy that I think works much better: consequentialism, and its more specific incarnation, [Utilitarianism](https://en.wikipedia.org/wiki/Utilitarianism).
 The [FAQ that explains consequentialism](https://slatestarcodex.com/2017/02/22/repost-the-non-libertarian-faq/#moral_issues) was the first piece of Scott's writing that I ever saw; without it, I might not read SSC today.

 Like the [Mandlebrot set](https://en.wikipedia.org/wiki/Mandelbrot_set), consequentialism is a simple formula with infinitely intricate, well, consequences.
 For example, I have learned the value of [deontological ethics](https://en.wikipedia.org/wiki/Deontological_ethics) through the lens of utilitarianism, in light of the practical capabilities of human beings and the impracticality of enumerating every possible action and predicting the consequences of each.